m1g/design-system/source/_patterns/00-atoms/00-global/00-brand-colors.md

 title: Brand Colors
 ---

-This color palette contains HikeTracker-specific colors to be used throughout the interface.
+This color palette contains Script-specific colors to be used throughout the interface.